WamdamProject/WaMDaM_Information_Model/schemas/SQLite/ReadMe.md

+## WaMDaM for SQLite

+To create a blank WaMDaM SQLite database,
 Use the SQLite Manager Add-on to Mozilla Firefox Create a new empty database.
 Click on the Execute SQL button and delete the text "SELECT * FROM tablename" Simply copy all this [script](/schemas/SQLite/WaMDaM_Nov2017_SQLite.sql) and paste into this Execute SQL window